dentarg/auth0-blog/_posts/2016-04-13-authentication-in-golang.markdown

 ## Putting it All Together

 With the API and UI complete, we are ready to test our application.
 Fire up the server by once again running `go run main.go`.
 Navigate to `localhost:3000` and you should see the sign in page.
 Click on the sign in button, and you will be redirected to the hosted Lock login page.
-Login and you will be redirected back to your application and will be in the logged in view of the application and will be able to leave feedback on the different experiences.
+Log in and you will be redirected back to your application and will be in the logged-in view of the application and will be able to leave feedback on the different experiences.

 ![We-R-Vr application in action](https://cdn2.auth0.com/blog/go-auth/we-r-vr-final.png)